skupperproject/skupper-docs/input/overview/migrating.md

 * **service network**: Application network or just network
 * **service sync**: Services are not automatically available on other sites.
 You must create a *connector* on the site with the server process and a *listener* on the site with the client process.
 Also you must match the connector and listener with a *routing key* to expose a service.
+* **Skupper Custom Resources**: On non-Kubernetes sites, you can now define your network using YAML.
+The YAML format is similar to Kubernetes YAML.

 ## Creating sites